mirrorz-org/mirrorz/README.md

 Your next MirrorS is not MirrorS, nor MirrorSes, it's MirrorZ.

+## Demo

+[https://www.mirrorz.org](https://www.mirrorz.org).
+Currently `mirrorz.json` for each MirrorS is pre-generated, not real-time generated.

 ## Intro

 MirrorS are heterogeneous.
 It is hard for a single mirror to provide all mirrors, so differences occur.